PratyushSingh07/gsoc_proposal_24/mifos_proposal.md

 - To ensure cross platform application KMP shares the business logic between the platforms and it is of utmost importance that we migrate anything java related to kotlin.
 That includes migrating *SharedPreference* to **Data Store**, *Retrofit* to **Ktor**, *Hilt* to **Koin** and *DbFlow* to **SqlDelight**.
 We also have the option to choose between Koin & Kotlin-Injection and also between SqlDelight & Realm.
 The end purpose of their alternatives are the same and hence I will discuss the better alternative with my mentor before I start implementing any of them

 - Until this point we have divided our project into different features and now we have to share this with the iOS platform.The iOS app can depend on one framework generated by the Kotlin Multiplatform module.
-When you use several modules, you need to add an extra module depending on all of the modules you're using, called an umbrella module, and then you need to configure a framework containing all of the modules, called an umbrella framework.
+When we use several modules, we will need to add an extra module depending on all of the modules we're using, called an umbrella module, and then we need to configure a framework containing all of the modules, called an umbrella framework.

 ![Umbrella Framework](umbrella.png)

-- Because the native app depends only on the shared **Umbrella module** we need to allow an app to access submodules hidden under this Umbrella.All the submodules which we want to expose to the app should be added to the *shared/build.gradle.kts* script as an api dependency.Similarly we add the modules which should not be accessible from the native app, but this time we use an implementation dependency.
+- Because the native app depends only on the shared **Umbrella module** we need to allow an app to access submodules hidden under this Umbrella.
+All the submodules which we want to expose to the app should be added to the *shared/build.gradle.kts* script as an api dependency.Similarly we add the modules which should not be accessible from the native app, but this time we use an implementation dependency.

 ## **2.6 Implement Playstore release github action pipeline**
+- Right now we are pushing all of our code to development.
+I suggest we create another branch lets call it *release* whose purpose would be to deploy product to playstore and this would ensure a proper flow of CI/CD

+- **Fastlane** is the easiest way to automate beta deployments and releases for your iOS and Android apps.
+It handles all tedious tasks, like generating screenshots, dealing with code signing, and releasing your application.
+Initially we will need a *Google Play Credential file (.json)* for the Fastlane to deploy our apps and assuming that Mifos would have their own google playstore account we will easily able to generate this file

+-

 ## **2.7 Update wallet framework to be make use of Mifos' Android SDK**